crafthpc/craft/README.md

 To test the build, execute the `./run_tests` command in the testsuite folder.

-To sanity-check a non-testsuite executable, try one of the following commands:
+To sanity-check a non-testsuite executable, try the following commands:

     fpinst --cinst <binary>
     fpinst --dcancel <binary>
     fpinst --svinp double <binary>

-To use the automatic search script, you will need Ruby 2.0 or later.
+To use the automatic search script (`craft` in the `scripts` folder), you will need Ruby 2.0 or later.

-To build and use the GUI, you will need Java 1.6 or later.
+To build and use the GUI tools in the `viewer` folder, you will need Java 1.6 or later.

 CRAFT is free software: you can redistribute it and/or modify it under the terms